Vaness is serving up our five unique and delightful winter drinks that’ll boost your camping game!

 Method:

-1. Pour pumpkin puree, vanilla pod, milk, sugar, nutmeg, and cinnamon in a pot and heat until it starts simmering.
-Be careful not to burn the milk.
+1. Pour the pumpkin puree, vanilla pod, milk, sugar, nutmeg, and cinnamon into a pot and heat until it starts simmering.
+Be careful not to burn the milk

-2. Prepare your shot of espresso, with whichever bush barista method you use.
+2. Prepare your shot of espresso using whichever bush barista method you use

-3. Grab your mug, combine milk mixture and coffee.
+3. Grab your mug, and combine the milk mixture and coffee

 Hot tip!
-You can purchase American pumpkin puree online or some supermarkets stock international goods, you might be lucky to find some there.
+You can purchase American pumpkin puree online, or at some supermarkets that stock international goods.

 Yum right?
-This recipe was inspired by one of the previous kitchens I worked in, we experimented with all sorts of sweet and savoury flavours.
+This recipe was inspired by one of the previous kitchens I worked in where we experimented with all sorts of sweet and savoury flavours.
 Often, desserts are underrated and not the star of the show.
-Today, we’re seeing more kitchens push limits to create unique flavours and sensations for us lucky customers.
+Today, we’re seeing more kitchens push the limits to create unique flavours and sensations for us lucky customers.

-Here we’re using white miso paste to replace sea salt as it gives the drink a more rich and creamy hint.
+I use white miso paste to replace sea salt as it gives the drink a richer and creamier hint.
 It’s a bit like making a custard but without the egg.
 On a side note, this mocktail would be perfect if you have extra miso paste and cereal leftover in your camp kitchen pantry.

 Serve: 2